 Viscosity is a measure of the thickness of a fluid or how easily it can be poured and mixed.
 Viscosity affects the temperature uniformity and stability of the bath.
-With lower viscosity, fluid mixing is better therefore creating a more uniform temperature throughout the bath.
-This improves the bath response time which allows it to maintain a more constant temperature.
+With lower viscosity fluid mixing is better.
+This creates a more uniform temperature throughout the bath.
+This improves the bath response time allowing it to maintain a more constant temperature.
 For good control the viscosity should be less than 10 centistokes.
-50 centistokes is about the practical upper limit of allowable viscosity.
+50 centistokes is the practical upper limit of allowable viscosity.
 Viscosity greater than this causes very poor control stability because of poor stirring and may also overheat or damage the stirring motor.
 Viscosity may vary greatly with temperature, especially with oils.

-When using fluids with higher viscosities the controller proportional band may need to be increased to compensate for the reduced response time.
+When using fluids with higher viscosities the controller proportional band (see Section 9.9, Proportional Band) may need to be increased to compensate for the reduced response time.
 Otherwise the temperature may begin to oscillate.